huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Philadelphia
 - [ ] New York

-#### Complete the title of this Margaret Miotchell novel: “Gone With The…”
+#### Complete the title of this Margaret Miotchell novel: "Gone With The…"

 - [ ] Laundry
 - [ ] Motorcycle